Science and the Catholic Church: Scientific Revolution and the Church

 The Scientific Revolution began in 1543 with Nicholas Copernicus and his heliocentric theory and is defined as the beginning of a dramatic shift in thought and belief towards scientific theory.
 The Scientific Revolution began in Western Europe, where the Catholic Church had the strongest holding.
 It is believed that the Scientific Revolution began in Western Europe because of the freedom to pursue other ideas provided by most European Universities and which go against Church authorities.
-Western Europe was also a central 'melting pot' for foreign knowledge and cultural beliefs including ancient Chinese math, Islamic philosophy, and Arabic astrology.
+Western Europe was also a central 'melting pot' for foreign knowledge and cultural beliefs including ancient Chinese mathematics, Islamic philosophy, and Arabic astrology.
 Posed by author Peter Dear, the revolution can be thought of in two parts: the Scientific Renaissance and the revolution.
 The renaissance is considered the actual rebirth of the ideas, where mathematics, philosophy, astronomy, and physics were all being rediscovered in a sense.
 Following this rediscovery, people began to question the ideas of the church (which could be considered antique).
 Dear also references the fact that when historians study the relationship between scientists and the Church, they are not taking the standpoint that either view is true, instead they look at it the reasons they believed their side and then "Find out; truth or falsity are determined by arguments and it is the arguments that can be studied historically."

 The Scientific Revolution and its challenging of the Church's ideas were followed by the Period of Enlightenment where people not only question the Church's ideas but also began to question their authority.
 The central theme of this period is that human society "could be changed and improved by human action guided by reason" as stated by Marquis de Condorcet.
 These periods of changing thought eventually led to the prominent holdings of liberty, progress, tolerance, and scientific theories within the Church.

-Development of Modern Science
+Development of modern science

 Geology

 Georgius Agricola (1494-1555), is considered the founder of geology and "Father of Mineralogy".
-He made important contributions which paved the way for systematic study of the earth.
+He made important contributions which paved the way for systematic study of the Earth.
 A German Catholic who retained his faith through the Reformation, he also wrote on patristics (early church history).
 In 1546, he wrote De Ortu et Causis Subterraneorum which was the first book written on physical geology, and De Natura Fossilium (On the Nature of Fossils) which described fossils and minerals.

 Nicolas Steno (1638-1686) is a Catholic convert who served as a bishop after making a series of important anatomical and geological innovations.
 His studies of the formation of rock layers and fossils was of vital significance to the development of modern geology and continue to be used today.
 He established the theoretical basis for stratigraphy.
 Originally a Lutheran, he did anatomical work in the Netherlands but moved to Catholic Italy and, in 1667, converted.
 Denied office in the Protestant north, he continued his medical and geological studies, but in 1675 became a priest and soon after was appointed a bishop, writing 16 major theological works.